mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/digitizer.rst

 **Definition of datastores for connection**

-Now, the definition of datastores for the correct display of the data in the digitizer element is shown.
+Now, the definition of datastores for the correct display of the data in the Digitizer element is shown.
 Here the fields and records can be secured to a group or user.
-The digitizer can automatically write the username, group and moddate in specifiable fields.The saving and deleting of an attribute is only possible if the user belongs to a particular group / role.
+The Digitizer can automatically write the username, group and moddate in specifiable fields.The saving and deleting of an attribute is only possible if the user belongs to a particular group / role.

 Extract from the parameters.yml: